romero-c-raul/Contact-List-175/README.md

 - # 3.
 Edit group name
   - ## Requirements
-    - Add an option on group page to edit page name
+    - Add an option on group page to edit group name

   - ## Implementation
     1. Add a link on the group page "Edit Group"